pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process application
 -------------------

-The library defines a "process application" with the ``Process`` class, which is a subclass of ``SimpleApplication``, that functions as both a projection and as an event-sourced application.
+The library's process class, ``Process``, functions as both a projection and as an event-sourced application.
+It is a subclass of ``SimpleApplication`` that also has a notification log reader and tracking records, and a policy that defines how to use application services when responding to event notifications.

 It will consume events by reading event notifications from a notification log reader.
 The events are retrieved in a reliable order, without race conditions or duplicates.